RHIT-CSSE/csse332/labs/lab00/index.md

 ## Submitting your code

-From the Linux terminal, issue the command:
+From the Linux terminal, issue the command (make sure you are in the `xv6-riscv` directory in your repository):

   ```shell
   ./create_submission.sh <username>